 With the potential for a recession, increased interest rates, reduced bond rates, and more, the economy (and your business) is in flux.
 Read on to learn about tracking expenses, valuing time, and growing your business.

 A high-profile office is impressive, but you might only need a first-floor office for your skeleton crew.
-You might want your most qualified employees on site every day, but you need to have motivated employees that have a work-life balance and have become accustomed to working from home.
+You might want your most qualified employees on site every day, but you need to have motivated employees who have a work-life balance and have become accustomed to working from home.
 You will pay a premium for the penthouse and a premium for qualified and motivated onsite staff.

 Here are ways to look at your organizational health as you consider your business expense reduction: